Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 Seaports and Airports: Comparing the Efficiency & Growth of International Travel Hubs

-When considering just the numbers, one might assume that international air traffic significantly overshadows cruise traffic.
-In 2023, the cruise industry welcomed 31 million international passengers, compared to 237 million international passengers passing through U.S. airports.
-While these airport figures are higher, it is important to note that the U.S. has nearly 120 international airports, whereas there are fewer than 20 cruise homeports.
-This contrast casts a different perspective, showing that cruise passenger volumes are closer to air travel figures than one might initially imagine.
+Considering just the numbers, one might assume that international air traffic significantly overshadows cruise traffic.
+In 2023, 231 million international passengers passed through U.S. airport.
+In comparison, in the same year, the cruise industry welcomed 31 million international passengers.
+While these airport figures are higher, it is important to note that these figures reflect the activity in in 120 international airports in the U.S., whereas there are fewer than 20 cruise homeports.
+This contrast casts a distinct perspective, showing that cruise passenger volumes are closer to air travel figures than one might initially imagine.

-This BA Perspective explores how the world’s largest cruise ports compare to their airport counterparts and highlights how cruise ports are emerging as key international travel hubs.
+This BA Perspective explores how the world’s largest cruise ports compare to their airport counterparts and highlights how cruise ports are emerging as key international travel hubs within the U.S.

 Data shows that the largest U.S. international airports handle significantly more passengers than seaports in terms of volume.
-However, Florida and Texas boast the world’s four busiest cruise ports—PortMiami, Port Canaveral, Port Everglades, and the Port of Galveston.
+However, Florida and Texas boast the world’s four busiest cruise ports—PortMiami, Port Canaveral, Port Everglades, and the Port of Galveston managing a substantial number of international passengers.
 With planned investments and berthing agreements with major cruise lines, these ports are on track for substantial growth in the coming years.

 2023 Top U.S. International Airports & Cruise Ports (in total movements)